mongodb/docs/source/includes/fact-backup-restore-considerations.rst

-You must restore a backup to an |service| cluster running the same major release version of MongoDB as the cluster that you want to restore.
+You must restore a backup to an |service| cluster running the same major release version of MongoDB  or the next release version of MongoDB as the cluster that you want to restore.
+You cannot restore a backup to an |service| cluster running a lower release version of MongoDB than the cluster that you want to restore.

 .. tip::